sadlil/website/src/content/home/works.md

 Grab use data and technology to improve everything from transportation to payments and logistics across a region of more than 620 million people.
 Working with governments, drivers, passengers, and charities, Grab aim to unlock the true potential of the region by solving problems that hinder progress.<br>
-Grab began as a taxi-hailing app in 2012, but has extended its product platform to include private car services (GrabCar & GrabShare), motorcycle taxis (GrabBike), social carpooling (GrabHitch) and last mile delivery (GrabExpress).</div>
 <div class=exp-work-worked>
  - Designed, Architect and Build several micro services to divide and scale workloads <br>
  - Worked as an team **SRE** to supports team's scalable cloud infrastructure <br>